Skip to content

 • The veins in your arms or legs look bigger than usual.*

-The last three signs listed above may mean that blood is putting pressure on a nerve.
+NOTE: The last three signs listed above may mean that blood is putting pressure on a nerve.
 If you have any of these three signs, call your doctor right away!
+If you cannot reach your doctor or your symptoms worsen, please go to the nearest emergency room.

 How to treat a muscle bleed: